OWASP/www-project-mobile-top-10/2023-risks/m9-insecure-data-storage.md

 **Competitive disadvantage**: In today's highly competitive landscape, organisations that experience data breaches or have a reputation for insecure data storage can face a competitive disadvantage.
 Customers are increasingly concerned about the security of their data, and they may choose competitors who have a better track record of safeguarding sensitive information.

-# Am I Vulnerable To 'Insufficient Cryptography'?
+# Am I Vulnerable To 'Insecure Data Storage'?

 Insecure data storage and unintended data leakage in a mobile application can manifest in several ways, leading to potential privacy breaches and unauthorised access to sensitive information.
 Here are common manifestations of these issues: